jannesii/ESP32-Temperature-Humidity-Poster/README.md

 - `POST /config/discard` — throw away unsaved edits and reload the last persisted configuration (or defaults if nothing has been saved yet).
 - `POST /config/factory_reset` — clear NVS and reload compile-time defaults; the response includes the fresh defaults and recommends a reboot.

 `GET /config` now includes a `persisted` flag so clients can tell whether values originate from NVS or only from compile-time defaults.
-You can also opt into a hardware-assisted factory reset by defining `FACTORY_RESET_PIN` (and optional level/mode/hold macros) in `config.h`.
-Holding that pin in the active state for `FACTORY_RESET_HOLD_MS` during boot clears NVS and restarts the device.
+Note that pressing the module’s reset/boot buttons only restarts the MCU—it does **not** erase NVS.
+Use the HTTP factory-reset endpoint (or wire the optional hardware pin) whenever you need to clear stored credentials.
+You can opt into the hardware-assisted flow by defining `FACTORY_RESET_PIN` (and optional level/mode/hold macros) in `config.h`; holding that pin in the active state for `FACTORY_RESET_HOLD_MS` during boot clears NVS and restarts the device.

 Key macros (examples):